Posts Tagged ‘web design’

 Because of the way Google ranks websites now, because the very nature of the Internet as man’s most prolific and complete resource on everything, and because of human nature being curious and information-driven, the Web has massive amounts of extremely useful, high-quality, free information.
 People are falling all over each other trying to produce and publish high-quality Web content all at no cost to you.

 Again, Google is one reason.
 One main way Google ranks a website is by how many authoritative sites link to that website.
-The best way to get new links pointing to your site is by creating useful content that can be accessed by anyone.
+The best way to get new links pointing to your site is by creating useful content that anyone can access.
 If the content is fresh, original and high-quality, people will link to it.

 And here’s more good news.
 Of all the subjects there are in the world, and therefore all of the subjects discussed online, the Web is the most popular.